 Pre-Employment Psychological Testing: Upon a conditional offer, you must undergo pre-employment psychological testing as part of the hiring process.

 This position is a classification organized under an exclusive bargaining representative (labor organization).
-The candidate selected for this position shall be asked to join and pay dues to the labor organization or may, decline joining the labor organization and not pay dues or a fee.
-The labor organization has been elected by employees as their representative for collective bargaining and other work related purposes.
+The candidate/applicant selected for this position shall be asked to join and pay dues to the labor organization or, may decline joining the labor organization and not pay dues or a fee.
+The labor organization has been elected by employees as their representative for collective bargaining and other work related purposes

 The application and supplemental questionnaire are evaluated based upon a rating of your education, training and experience as they relate to the job requirements of the position.
 It is essential that you provide complete and accurate information on your application and the supplemental questionnaire to include dates of employment, job title and job duties.
 For education and training, list name of educational provider, training course titles and summary of course content.
 Narrative information supplied in response to the questions must be supported by the information supplied on the application including your employment, education and training history as it relates to the job requirements.